ukpets logo

 Introducing this type of diet should only be done before the last trimester of dog pregnancy.
 Doing it earlier than that can lead to unhealthy weight gain and obesity.
 It can complicate your dog’s condition when she’s in labour.

-Dog Pregnancy Feeding Tip #2: Dog pregnancy causes your pooch’s stomach to have lesser space for food.
+Dog Pregnancy Feeding Tip #2: Dog pregnancy causes your pooch’s stomach to have less space for food.
 Make sure to feed her frequently but in small amounts.

-Be warned that overfeeding as well as underfeeding may cause adverse effects in your dog’s pregnancy.
-Work with the vet to come up with a healthy portion of serving for your pooch.
-It is also a good idea to monitor her weight weekly to prevent unhealthy losing or gaining of weight.
+Be warned that overfeeding as well as underfeeding may cause adverse effects on your dog’s pregnancy.
+Talk to your vet to come up with a healthy portion of serving for your pooch.
+It is also a good idea to monitor her weight weekly to prevent unhealthy weight gain or loss.

 So long as your pregnant dog has a balanced and nutritious diet, her body and unborn puppies will be strong and healthy.